bagisto/user-guide/docs/2.2.0/configure/configurations.md

 ![Magic Image](../../assets/2.2.0/images/configure/imageMagic.png)

-3) For **Review Translation** add you model and Enable it as shown in the below image.
+3) For **Review Translation** add your model and Enable it as shown in the below image.

 ![Magic Review](../../assets/2.2.0/images/configure/reviewMagic.png)